 A Woman With Alzheimer

 Alzheimer’s disease is the leading cause of dementia in the world.
 It affects 8 million new people every year.
-From a clinical point of view, it progressively affects the patient’s cognitive functions (memory, language, reasoning, learning, problem solving, decision-making, perception, attention…) leading to a loss of autonomy.
+From a clinical point of view, it progressively affects the patient’s cognitive functions (memory, language, reasoning, learning, problem-solving, decision-making, perception, and attention.) leading to a loss of autonomy.
 From a physiological point of view, it has been known for thirty years that two proteins play a central role in their formation: the beta-amyloid protein and the tau protein.
 According to a French study published in Acta Neuropathologica Communications, these proteins behave as pathogenic prions, transmitting their abnormal form to healthy prion proteins and thus multiplying the degeneration of neurons in the brain.

 To carry out their study, researchers at the François Jacob Institute of Biology (France) examined samples of patients who died of Alzheimer’s disease.
 By inoculating extracts in healthy animals, they observed that this eventually led to memory and speech disorders, loss of neurons, and a reduction in brain size.